The Battle of Stamford Bridge ... at Holtby

 Figure 19: Army movements leading up to the initial encounter on the day of battle with the English in cyan and the Norse in magenta

 In summary, after a long period of posturing with no combat, some Norsemen chase out of the shield wall to attack the English.
 The English surround them.
 There is fierce hand to hand combat.
 Hardrada joins the fray on foot.
-He gets too close to the English archers who shoot him fatally through the throat.
+He gets too close to an English archer who shoot him fatally through the throat.
 Heimskringla continues:

 There was afterwards the warmest conflict, and Earl Toste had taken charge of the king’s banner.
 They began on both sides to form their array again, and for a long time there was a pause in fighting.
 But before the battle began again Harald Godwinson offered his brother, Earl Toste, peace, and also quarter to the Northmen who were still alive; but the Northmen called out, all of them together, that they would rather fall, one across the other, than accept of quarter from the Englishmen.
 Then each side set up a war-shout, and the battle began again.